xl-s/ShallowLearning/report.md

 Each individual baseline model was trained on 75% of the training dataset for 20 epochs, to reduce the overfitting of each model on the training set.

 As mentioned in 2.2, each model showed a high variance in test set accuracy between epochs.
 Besides tracking the model performance, we used the test set to produce model evaluation metrics such that we could select the model which is most generalizable.
-To this end, we saved the model that performed the best out of all 20 epochs, instead of naively saving the final model after 20 epochs, with the rationale that a model which generalizes well to the test set would also generalize well to all other data, as well as to account for variations in the generalizability of the model throughout the training process.
+To this end, we saved the model that performed the best out of all 20 epochs, instead of naively saving the final model after 20 epochs, with the rationale that a model which generalizes well to the test set would also generalize well to all other data.

 As this is a medical diagnosis, we factored in sensitivity as a model selection and evaluation metric, under the assumption that it is less costly to produce a false positive prediction than a false negative prediction (seeing as a false negative could potentially result in a pneumonia or covid carrier spreading the disease to others).
-The final evaluation metric was thus designed to take into account both accuracy and sensitivity, with an additional balancing term to ensure  that neither metric performs too poorly.
+The final evaluation metric was thus designed to take into account both accuracy and sensitivity, with an additional balancing term to ensure  that neither metric is sacrificed too much.
 $$
 \text{performance} = \text{Acc.} + \text{Sens.} - |\text{Acc.} - \text{Sens.}|
 $$